 - Have a good relationship with a local law firm.
 If you run a business, make sure you establish a good working relationship with your local law firm to help you get out of legal troubles.

 - Don’t take legal advice from people who aren’t lawyers.
 Make sure you know where to get legal advice instead of just listening to friends and family members.
 While they might have good intentions, it’s best to listen to the professionals when it comes to legal matters.

 - Finally, be kind to others and don’t get involved in trouble that you can easily avoid.
 If you take a positive approach to life and have a friendly attitude, you’re far less likely to get into trouble with others and can avoid legal issues more easily.

 We hope that this article has shown you the relationship between avoiding legal issues and securing your financial health.
-Legal issues can be incredibly expensive to deal with and we often can’t survive going to court multiple times in quick succession.
-As such, avoid these legal troubles to begin with and you’ll be able to protect your financial security.
+Legal issues can be costly to deal with, and we often can’t survive going to court multiple times in quick succession.
+As such, avoid these legal troubles to begin with, and you’ll be able to protect your financial security.